Azpect3120/AuthenticationServer/README.md

 -  `email` : The email of the user
 -  `password` : The password of the user
 -  `data` : Wild card data field for custom data

+All applications have a handful of default columns that cannot be removed and must be left as is.
+These columns are: `id`, `applicationid`, `createdat`, and `lastupdatedat`.
+The `id` column is the unique identifier for the user.
+The `applicationid` column is the unique identifier for the application the user is stored in.
+The `createdat` column is the timestamp of when the user was created.
+Finally, the `lastupdatedat` column is the timestamp of when the user was last updated.

 ### Applications